ab7022/ab7022/README.md

 # Abdul Bayees

 ## Introduction
 Hello! 👋 I'm Abdul Bayees, a passionate learner in the field of software development.
 I love coding and solving real-world problems.
-Currently, I'm deep diving into JavaScript 🚀, building upon my knowledge of HTML and CSS.
+Currently, I'm deep diving into Typescript 🚀.
 My ultimate goal is to become a skilled full-stack developer.

 ## Background